 Why do you feed your Labs meat?

 Dogs originate from wolves and meat was their primary food.
 Over time, food has gone to the fast lane.
 Farmers have diminished, meat has become expensive, food has widely become processed.
 It has become convenient and cheap for people to feed dog food.
 As a result, many people are feeding their dogs low-quality dog food combined with not getting enough exercise and the result is many dogs are getting diabetes.
 The first ingredient on any quality dog food should be meat.
 Lower quality dog food's first ingredient is grain or cornmeal.
 When you ask yourself the question: "What's better: Fresh meats, fruits, and vegetables, or refined, processed, preserved dog food with a shelf life of 2 years?", the conclusion is simple: Fresh meat, fruits, and vegetables are better and scientific research has proven it.

 What is your Phone Number?

-We only give our our phone # to depositors.
-Without any phone calls, visitors, and puppies, it's already a full time job.
+We do not take or make phone Without any phone calls, visitors, and puppies, it's already a full-time job.
 I've spent well over 1,000 hours creating and maintaining my website to work smarter not harder.
-We want to do business with people who are able and willing to read the information on our website.
+We want to do business with people who can read the information on our website.

 How will a new puppy fit in with my existing dog(s)?